Come On Over - All The Hits: Background

-On September 2, 2024, the singer announced she would be extending the residency with nine final shows taking place in January and February 2025.
+Shows were initially scheduled through December 2024.
+However, on September 2, 2024, Twain announced she would be extending the residency, with nine final shows taking place in January and February 2025.

-During the show on December 4, 2024, Shania revealed that her duet with Sabrina Carpenter on the Netflix 'A Nonsense Christmas' Special was Santa Baby.
+During the show on December 4, 2024, Twain revealed that her duet with Sabrina Carpenter on the Netflix 'A Nonsense Christmas' Special was Santa Baby.
 The singer and her band proceeded to perform the song additional to the standard setlist.

-After the final run of shows in February 2025, Shania announced on her Instagram that her 'Let's Go Girls' T-Shirt proceeds went towards Creative Artists Agency's SoCal Fire Fund.
+After the final run of shows in February 2025, Twain announced on her Instagram that her 'Let's Go Girls' T-Shirt proceeds went towards Creative Artists Agency's SoCal Fire Fund.

 "I wanted to support the relief efforts against the wildfires in some way.
 I’m happy to say that we raised $24,577.87 for CAA Foundation SoCal Fire Fund from the proceeds of my Let’s Go Girls T-Shirt on my Vegas merch stand."

 Set list

 This set list is representative of the show on May 10, 2024.
 It is not representative of all concerts for the duration of the residency.